Cult films are known for their dedicated and passionate fanbase. Some of these movies, in turn, come from a cult literary work.

 J.R.R.
 Tolkien, 1955

 The Godfather.
-The 1972 movie compared to the 1969 book
+Poster of the 1972 movie and cover of the 1969 book

 VS3